 - Cigarette smoking is strongly associated with the development of RA in individuals with the shared epitope.
 In fact, scientists believe that smoking leads to inflammation in the lung, and this inflammation results in protein citrullination that then induces anti-CCP antibodies in people who are genetically susceptible and have the shared epitope.

-Other differences in seropositive and seronegative disease are related to risk factors:
+Differences in seropositive and seronegative disease related to risk factors include: